In both passages of Johann Sebastian Bach, the story of the suffering of Jesus Christ, both of which were premiered on a Good Friday in Leipzig.

 Exactly four versions of the Johannes Passion designed Bach in a quarter-century after 1724.
 Although interesting is that the last version largely corresponds to the first version, it is expanded however in the instrumental range.
 While the revival of the St. Matthew Passion initiated the so-called Bach Renaissance in 1827, the St. John Passion was only performed again four more years later.

 As you are already familiar with "Bach over Bach", there is an overview of the fast, compact knowledge on this page.
 But always the hint, where more and more detailed on the topic is to be found.
 And here it goes.

-Click here - then you are in zero comma nix expert in the "Passion of Bach".
+Click here – then you are in no time you are an expert in the "Passions of Bach".

 99 Music Calendars, Composers Calendars and Bach Calendars